T3gu1a/D-algebraic-functions/README.md

   > with(NLDE)
 ```
 at the beginning of your Maple worksheet (session).
-To avoid putting these three lines in all worksheets, one can read the help page of the libname command.
+To avoid putting these three lines in all worksheets, one can read the help page of the $\texttt{libname}$ command.

 ## Requirements and Dependencies